ovac/guardrails/resources/docs/faq.md

 ## What if the initiator doesn’t have the required permission?

 They won’t count and cannot sign. `includeInitiator(true, true)` only pre-approves when the initiator satisfies the signer rule.
-Otherwise, additional eligible staff must sign.
+Otherwise, additional eligible approvers must sign.

 ## Does “same-as-initiator” block when initiator lacks that permission?